 Yes, children are welcome to join the library.
 You will need to complete a consent form (PDF 119KB) for them to use the Library computers or borrow items.

-If you are in the State Library building, bring your item to check-out at the ground floor Welcome Desk; our friendly staff will help you.
-If you are using Get-It!, the online screen will prompt you.
+Bring your item to check-out at the ground floor Welcome Desk in the State Library building; our friendly staff will help you.

 Take care of the items you borrow as a replacement cost will be charged for items that are not returned or that are damaged beyond repair.
 An administration fee will also be charged for each invoice sent.